MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field PeriodicMonitoredFenceSignaled.VidPnTargetId

-[in] The display signaling the monitored fence.
+The display signaling the monitored fence.
 Supported starting with Windows 10, version 1703.

 ### -field PeriodicMonitoredFenceSignaled.NotificationID

-[in] The notification id as multiple can be attached to one VidPnSource.
+The notification id as multiple can be attached to one VidPnSource.
 Supported starting with Windows 10, version 1703.

 ### -field SchedulingLogInterrupt